![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 recognition.
 Their debate went on in the Estonian press but also

-in Finland Aino Kallas criticized Tammsaare in her book Nuori-Viro: muotokuvia ja suuntaviivoja (1918).
-To defend his artistic reputation Tammsaare published in the newspaper Vaba maa
+defend his artistic reputation Tammsaare published in the newspaper Vaba maa

 a wide article, 'Avalik kiri kirjanik A.H.
 Tammsaarele' (1927), in

 which he mocked the idea that literature should carry a message.
 Tammsaare's works from the 1920s explore moral concerns.
-In his drama Juudit (1921) the heroine kills Holofernes for selfish motives.
-Unlike the heroine in the Bible, Tammsaare's Judith hides her true motives under patriotic phrases – she wants to become the ancestress of a new dynasty, and kills Holofernes in revenge when the famous general rejects her.
+In his anti-religious drama Juudit (1921) the heroine kills Holofernes for selfish motives.
+Unlike the heroine in the Bible, Tammsaare's Judith hides her true motives under patriotic phrases – she takes a revenge on Holofernes when the famous general rejects her.
 Kõrboja peremees (1922, The Master of Kõrboja) was set in the rural milieu especially close to his heart.
-The love story of a young man from the country and an educated young woman ends tragically.
+The love story of a young man, Villu of Katku, who has sat in prison, and an educated young woman, Anna of Kõrboja, ends tragically.
+Villu has been crippled in an accident.
+Anna wants him to become her husband and take over the running of her family farm.
+Her father is against the marriage.
+Much of the story revolves around the Estonian work ethic.
 According to Tammsaare, the first volume of Tõde ja õigus (Truth and Justice) depicts man's struggle with the earth, the second with God, the third with society, the fourth with himself – the fifth ends with resignation.
 Tammsaare's view was skeptical, in general he saw things as a natural scientist would, his approach being biological rather than psychological.
 Although the work was deeply rooted in Estonian life, it dealt with many contemporary literary and philosophical issues.
 With Tõde ja õigus Tammsaare gained a reputation as one of the most original thinkers and novelists in northern Europe.
+The first volume has been translated into many languages, including French, German, English, and Russian.
 The last two volumes especially contained more reasoning on the struggle for truth and justice than autobiographical material.
 In Tõde ja õigus Tammsaare draws an ironic portrait of urban intellectuals who have absorbed bourgeois mores and abandoned their moral principles.
 The novel was written in a time which saw the rise of dictators – Hitler, Stalin, Mussolini – and the decline of truth and justice.
 Indrek, the protagonist, is not a man of action, but through his life story Tammsaare examines the same humanistic ideals of the early 20th century as Romain Roland, Thomas Mann and John Galsworthy do in their works.
-In the first part Indrek is actually a minor character, while the protagonist is his father, Andres Paas wiht his first wife Krõõt, who dies after giving birth to their first son.
+In the first part, set in Vargamäe, Indrek is actually a minor character, while the protagonist is his father, Andres Paas with his first wife Krõõt, who dies after giving birth to their first son.
 Anders, who wants to defend what he considers right, eventually loses his vision of right and wrong, and manages to cheat his archenemy, Pearu.
-Indrek enters in the second part a private school in a town, actually Tartu, although Tammsaare doesn't mention its name.
-Indrek falls in love with Ramilda, the daughter of the school director.
-She dies of tuberculosis and Indrek is expelled from the school after writing an atheistic article.
-In the third part Indrek participates in the revolutionary events of 1905 but is terrified by its frenzy.
-The fourth part is set in independent Estonia.
-Indrek has married Karin; they have two children.
-After he finds out that Karin has been unfaithful, he nearly kills her.
-Indrek is released on probation.
-Karin dies in a traffic accident.
-In the fifth part Indrek returns to his native village.
-In the 1930s, Tammsaare published such neo-realistic novels as
+Indrek enters in the second part a private school in a town,

 Elu